Julie Nguyen Brown Professor of Computational and Mathematical Sciences, and

 Principal Senior Member of the Technical Staff, Project Leader, Computational Biology Project, Sandia National Labs (1992-2000)

-Mission to Venus: building the "John von Neumann Institute for Advanced Study"
+Mission to Venus: building the "John von Neumann Institute for Advanced Study at Brown University"

 International Director, "Grigore Moisil Institute for Computer Science and Applications"